Sonic the Hedgehog 2 (16-bit)/Development

 - "Genocide City 2 Zone" - Genocide City Zone

-- "Dust Hill Zone" - Dust Hill Zone
+- "Dust Hill Zone" - expected to have become Mystic Cave Zone

 - "Rock World Zone" - a potential rock-themed level, possibly Mystic Cave Zone

 - "Oil Ocean Zone" - Oil Ocean Zone

 - "Hill Top Zone" - Hill Top Zone